Now that's a close shave.

 Literature

-- In The Dresden Files, White Court Vampires feed on emotions and life energies instead of blood.
+• In The Dresden Files, White Court Vampires feed on emotions and life energies instead of blood.
 The House of Raith, specifically, feed on lust.
-When Thomas Raith tries to go straight after nearly killing his girlfriend by feeding, he compensates by getting a job as a barber, saying that next to actual intercourse, cutting a woman's hair is one of the most intimate things two people can do, and in doing so, he can "nibble" on several women instead of taking big bites.
+When Thomas Raith tries to go straight after nearly killing his girlfriend by feeding (it should be noted for clarity that he was so exhausted that his Hunger demon was killing him, and she was sent to him to be disposed of by his utterly vile father), he compensates by getting a job as a hairdresser.
+As he explains, sex isn't actually necessary to feed, just intimacy - and next to actual intercourse, cutting a woman's hair is one of the most intimate things two people can do.
+In doing so, he can "nibble" on a large number of women instead of taking big bites and risk making them dependant.

 Live-Action TV